WARNING: These guidelines are TENTATIVE

 If you do use ASCII tab characters in your non-markdown files, be

-aware that some people may use tab stop that is different than the common 8
+aware that some people may use a tab stop that is different than the common 8

 character tab stop.